Skip to main content

 Interesting facts about Friedreich's ataxia

-• Around 1 in 30,000 people suffer from Friedreich's ataxia either in childhood like Patrick, during puberty or in adulthood.
+• Approximately 1 in 30,000 people develop Friedreich's ataxia, either in childhood like Patrick, during puberty, or in adulthood.

-• There are no effective, approved medications against the disease.
+• There are no effective, approved medications for the disease.

-• First described in 1863 by the German neurologist Nikolaus Friedreich, Friedreich's ataxia is a progressive neurological disease that can be traced back to a genetic defect.
+• First described in 1863 by the German neurologist Nikolaus Friedreich, Friedreich's ataxia is a progressive neurological disease caused by a genetic defect.

-• Ataxia refers to coordination disorders that are caused by damage to the cerebellum or the nerve fibers to the spinal cord.
+• Ataxia refers to coordination disorders caused by damage to the cerebellum or the nerve fibers leading to the spinal cord.

-• The disease usually does not affect intellectual abilities and its course varies at different speeds.
+• The disease usually does not affect intellectual abilities, and its progression varies in speed.

-Those affected suffer from various symptoms, which, however, do not have to occur equally in all patients:
+Those affected suffer from various symptoms, which, however, do not necessarily occur in all patients to the same extent:

 • Balance and coordination disorders